 - An initial puzzle, usually an unexplained corpse.
 Death means high stakes.

-- An all-knowing, quirky detective.
+- A quirky detective.
 He or she needn’t be officially police, in fact the more ordinary he or she is, the more we empathise.

 - A nice steady side-kick to be the reliable narrator and safe company for readers through the rollercoaster ride.